Family Meals Focus

 - It ignores internal regulators.
 Is filling up the plate and eating it all, whether or not you are full, okay when it is mostly fruits and vegetables?
 No. It is still overeating.
 Chances are, you will still be hungry, as those low caloric density foods aren’t too filling and MyPlate stipulates low fat.

 - Food enjoyment is still linked with “don’t eat so much.”
-Rather than trusting that appetite can be satisfied, it is as if giddy self-indulgence will carry us away.
+Rather than trusting that appetite can be satisfied, it is as paying attention to what tastes good will lead to giddy self-indulgence, which in turn will carry us away.

 - Salt, sugar, and fat, condiments that contribute to food enjoyment, are still vilified.